CapyRobot/Heimdallr/README.md

 # Heimdallr

-Heimdallr, the watchman of the gods, is also a CLI tool that uses AI to generate commands for the user.
+Heimdallr, the watchman of the gods, is also an AI CLI tool.

 ## Installation and Setup